cosmicjs/cosmicjs-node/README.md

 [![Cosmic JS Logo](https://cosmicjs.com/images/marketing/logo-w-brand.jpg)](https://cosmicjs.com/)<br><br>
-This is the Official Cosmic JS JavaScript Client which allows you to easily create, read, update and delete content from your Cosmic JS buckets.
+This is the Official Cosmic JS JavaScript Client which allows you to easily create, read, update and delete content from your Cosmic JS Buckets.
 Includes `cosmicjs.browser.min.js` for easy integration in the browser.

 ### Getting started
 Go to [https://cosmicjs.com](https://cosmicjs.com), create an account and set up a bucket.